 6. Schedule in bulk; save time

-For marketers, posting the messages in advance can be a real pain as it is a highly time-taking process.
-Well, it is possible to save time using SocialPilot as it allows you to upload an infinite number of posts at the same time (depending on the package you have opted for) using the bulk scheduling option.
+With SocialPilot you can save time as it allows you to upload an infinite number of posts at the same time (depending on the package you have opted for) using the bulk scheduling option.

 7. Easy team collaboration

-If your marketing team has many members working on social media, then it is best to invite them to collaborate on SocialPilot – yup, it is possible!
+You can invite your team members to collaborate on SocialPilot.
 The invitees can easily contribute and schedule posts; however, the onus of reviewing and managing their releases stays with you.

 The team collaboration bit comes in three stages: